Cost of LPN Programs & Schools

 Scholarship ApplicationScholarships for LPN Programs

 Be careful and prudent when searching and applying for scholarships online.
-There are people who use fake scholarships to scam innocent victims.
+Some people use fake scholarships to scam innocent victims.
 Always use reputable sources and search engines when researching possible scholarships.
 If a scholarship seems too good to be true, it might be.
 Lastly, be extremely wary of scholarships that ask for payment, credit card information, or social security numbers.
 These are usually dead giveaways for fake scholarships and scams.

-The largest number of scholarships come directly from the LPN program to which you are applying.
+The largest number of scholarships come directly from the LPN program you are applying to.
 There are usually a specific number of awards each year, and schools pick the applications that stand out as the best.
 Scholarships require an application completed and turned in with a written essay.
 The essay should explain why you qualify for the award or need it.
 If the application is strictly for nursing, the essay should state why you want to become an LPN.
 When completing the application, a good rule to follow is to take your time and make sure both the application and essay are grammatically correct.
 Check for errors or misspellings before submitting your applications.
 Also, have another person read your paperwork.
 Others may find errors that you may have missed.
 It is also good to pay attention to deadlines.
 Most scholarships have a set deadline and will not accept late applications.

 Check out our Veterans Guide to LPN Training & Financial Aid > Military Scholarships.